1hada/live_depth_map_to_matplotlib/README.md

 # Matplotlib and depth map fun
-A fun toy project to view RGBD datafrom a kinect into matplotlib The cordinates are colored and the video is live.
+A fun toy project to view RGBD data from a kinect into matplotlib The coordinates are colored and the video is live.

 ![ Matplotlib demo ](depth2plt.gif)